 - Seamless integration – just build for debug.

-- Live visualisation of tree state as running in the Unity editor or on your target device.
+- Live visualisation of tree and collection state as running in the Unity editor or on your target device.

 - Full support for execution break, step and reset within a running simulation.